home-assistant/developers.home-assistant/blog/2024-10-22-new-alarm-state-property.md

 authorURL: https://github.com/gjohansson-ST
 authorImageURL: https://avatars.githubusercontent.com/u/62932417?v=4
 authorTwitter: GJohansson
-title: "New alarm control panel state property"
+title: "New alarm control panel state property and state enum"
 ---

-As of Home Assistant Core 2024.11, the constants used to return state in `AlarmControlPanelEntity` are deprecated and replaced by the `AlarmControlPanelState` enum.
+As of Home Assistant Core 2024.11, we have introduced the `alarm_state` property in the `AlarmControlPanelEntity`.
+This newly added property should be used instead of directly setting the `state` property.

-Also with this change, integrations should set the `alarm_state` property instead of directly setting the `state` property directly.
+The new `alarm_state` property should return it's state using the new `AlarmControlPanelState` enum instead of as previously, setting the state using the `STATE_ALARM_*` constants.

 There is a one-year deprecation period, and the constants will stop working from 2025.11 to ensure all custom integration authors have time to adjust.